olihgb-7/D0020E/README.md

 # D0020E
-Project i datateknik - SysML 2.0 Viewer in a Browser
+Project in Computer Science - SysML 2.0 Viewer in a Browser